sagemath/sagewiki_to_gh-2022-10-10/graph.md

                DOT makes "hierarchical" drawings of directed graphs.
 Algorithm aims edges in same direction and attempts to not cross edges and reduce length.
                NEATO uses spring method, via the Kamada-Kawai algorithm (statistical multi-dimensional scaling) fdp also uses the spring model, via the Fruchterman-Reingold heuristic (handles larger graphs and undirected, clustered graphs)
-   A. Software that is incompatible with SAGE but still useful
+   A. Software that is incompatible with SAGE but still useful (e.g. web-based applets)
       I. [http://www.geocities.com/pechv_ru/ GRIN]
 	   a. for windows only
 	   a. not open-source, but free download